oVirt/ovirt-site/source/feature/networkmaintab.html.md

 1. Clusters - returns all the clusters the networks is attached to (VDSGroup + cluster_network)
 2. Hosts
+    -   returns all the hosts in the network's data center.
+(VDS)
     -   returns all the hosts the network is attached to one of their nics.
 (VDS + vds_interface_view similar to GetVdsInterfacesByVdsId)
     -   All the hosts where this network attached to the cluster but not to the host (VDS)